Gundersen Health System Behavioral Health Philosophy

 WHAT FRIENDS & FAMILY SAY

 The three loved ones polled by Rehabs.com about GHS as of this writing shared above average ratings.
-When asked, on a scale from one to five, how likely they were to recommend the facility to others, the three reviewers gave an average rating of 3.67 out of five stars.
+When asked if they'd recommend treatment at the facility, loved ones provided three and four stars out of five.

 The loved ones gave four out of five stars for connectivity, facility cleanliness, and affordability.
 In their commentary, one described the staff as “friendly,” while another wrote that the “location and rooms were nice.”
 “Close to home to area is known, but not too involving,” the third noted, adding: “seemed similar to most programs.”

-Gundersen Health System Behavioral Health accepts insurance, but may not be covered under all insurance plans.
-The facility suggests that prospective clients contact their insurance providers to determine coverage benefits.
+Gundersen Health System Behavioral Health accepts insurance.
 Financial assistance may also be available for those who qualify.
-Clients may receive a discounted rate for medically-necessary services if they don’t have insurance.
+Clients may receive a discounted rate for medically necessary services if they don’t have insurance.

 Published on July 2019